Kennedy family: History

+Patrick Joseph (P.J.)
+Kennedy, the founding patriarch of the Kennedy political family.

-According to genealogist Brian Kennedy in his work JFK's Irish O'Kennedy Ancestors, the Kennedys—who would go on to play a significant role in the United States of America—originated from an Irish clan called Ó Cinnéide Fionn (which, along with the Ó Cinnéide Donn and Ó Cinnéide Ruadh, were the three Irish Gaelic Ó Cinnéide clans who ruled the Kingdom of Ormond).
+According to genealogist Brian Kennedy in his work JFK's Irish O'Kennedy Ancestors, the Kennedys who would go on to play a significant role in the United States of America originated from an Irish clan called Ó Cinnéide Fionn (the Grey Kennedys), which, along with the Ó Cinnéide Donn (Brown Kennedys) and Ó Cinnéide Ruadh (Red Kennedys), were the three Irish Gaelic O'Kennedy clans who ruled the Kingdom of Ormond.
 In 1546, their progenitor Diarmaid Ó Cinnéide Fionn became the owner of Knigh Castle, located close to what is today Puckane, County Tipperary.
-In 1740, having lost out to the New English order in the Kingdom of Ireland, they moved to Dunganstown, New Ross, County Wexford.
+In 1740, having lost out to the new Anglo-Irish order in the Kingdom of Ireland, they moved to Dunganstown, New Ross, County Wexford.
 Patrick Kennedy was born there.

-Patrick Kennedy (1823–1858) and Bridget Murphy (1824–1888) sailed from Ireland to East Boston in 1849.
-Patrick worked in East Boston as a barrel maker, or cooper, and had five children with Bridget.
+Patrick Kennedy (1823–1858) and Bridget Murphy (1824–1888) sailed from New Ross to Boston, Massachusetts, in 1849, fleeing the Great Famine.
+Patrick settled in East Boston and worked there as a barrel maker, or cooper, and had five children with Bridget.
 Their youngest, Patrick Joseph "P. J." Kennedy, went into business and served in the Massachusetts state legislature from 1884 to 1895.

 P.J. and his wife, Mary Augusta Hickey, had four children.
 Their oldest was Joseph Patrick "Joe" Kennedy Sr., a businessman who amassed a private fortune in banking and securities trading, which he further expanded by investing in filmmaking and real estate.
 He also founded Somerset Importers and owned Chicago's Merchandise Mart.

-In 1914, Joseph Sr. married Rose Fitzgerald.
-The couple had nine children: Joseph Jr. (1915–1944), John (called Jack) (1917–1963), Rose Marie (called Rosemary) (1918–2005), Kathleen (called Kick) (1920–1948), Eunice (1921–2009), Patricia (1924–2006), Robert (called Bobby) (1925–1968), Jean (1928–2020) and Edward (called Ted) (1932–2009).
+In 1914, Joseph Sr. married Rose Elizabeth Fitzgerald, a daughter of P.J.'s political rival, John Francis "Honey Fitz" Fitzgerald.
+The couple had nine children: Joseph Patrick Jr. (called Joe Jr.) (1915–1944), John Fitzgerald (called Jack) (1917–1963), Rose Marie (called Rosemary) (1918–2005), Kathleen Agnes (called Kick) (1920–1948), Eunice Mary (1921–2009), Patricia Helen (1924–2006), Robert Francis (called Bobby) (1925–1968), Jean Ann (1928–2020) and Edward Moore (called Ted) (1932–2009).

 Joseph Sr. was appointed by President Franklin D. Roosevelt as the first chairman of the Securities and Exchange Commission (SEC), chairman of the Maritime Commission, and U.S. ambassador to the United Kingdom from 1938 to 1940.
-He served from 1947 to 1949 on The Hoover Commission (the "Commission on Organization of the Executive Branch of the Government"), which was appointed by President Harry Truman to recommend administrative changes in the federal government.
-Rose Fitzgerald Kennedy was named Papal Countess of the Holy Roman Church by Pope Pius XII in 1951 in recognition of her "exemplary motherhood and many charitable works."
+He served from 1947 to 1949 on the Hoover Commission (the "Commission on Organization of the Executive Branch of the Government"), which was appointed by President Harry Truman to recommend administrative changes in the federal government.
+Rose Fitzgerald Kennedy was named countess by Pope Pius XII in 1951 in recognition of her "exemplary motherhood and many charitable works."